abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/02-Integrate-Microsoft-Defender-for-Cloud-and-Microsoft-Sentinel-for-Arc-enabled-servers.md

       ![](.././media/new-save-note.png)

-1. Then from the bottom-right corner of the Microsoft Defender portal, click on **Yes** to save the workbook.

 1. Now, go back to **Microsoft Sentinel Overview** blade by clicking on **Overview (1)** under General section on the left.
 Disable the **New Overview (2)** toggle and then click on **INSIGHTSMETER (3)** to query the **ubuntu-k8s** VM insights.
 The count of **Events** could be different on your Microsoft Sentinel Dashboard.

       >**Note:** Skip this step if your screen does not match the screenshot provided.
 This option may not appear due to recent UI changes.